WebM and the things WordPress was hiding from me.

 The Ogg Video Codec was introduced in the mid 2000’s and was one of the first codecs to come out as an alternative to the commercial encoding methods for both video editing and web-site work and design.
 Since it is one of the older ones browsers can still support it to this day however not many people use this codec anymore as more efficient codecs such as .mp4 and .WebM has now been introduced rendering this codec as a fall-back in case the others failed on a particular browser.

 Ukidig.ogv – Is the last line of defense of mp4 and WebM fail to load for the browser when displaying the Ukidig Stepmania character .
-This was encoded with a program called XMediaRecode using a variable bit-rate of 2Mbs as 1Mbs was too terrible!
+This was encoded with a program called XMediaRecode using a variable bit-rate of 4Mb/sec as 1Mb/sec was too terrible!
 Another encoder had to be used as the OGV plugins for Adobe premiere did not work and did not give me an option to export the timeline to this desired format.
-File-size is 16.3MB
+File-size is 33.5MB

 The “Flash Video Codec” will not be talked a whole lot on this blog as it was the video container that was used for flash video players.
-Since I’m walking away from flash products except for maybe animation this codec is irrelevant to me.
+The flash video codec was the foundation of streaming media and what YouTube, New Grounds, and many other sites built their base around as a means to stream data to all browsers.
+It is slowly being phased out as better codecs and the push for more public licenses instead of paying money to Adobe become relevant in the late 2000’s.
+This site is walking away from flash products except for maybe animation.
+So this codec is irrelevant.

 Ukidig.flv – This video would be what the Ukidig Stepmania character would look like if the website still used Adobe Flash for its default player.
 Media was encoded using Adobe Premiere using the FLV format and the HD1080p preset customized for 2-pass variable bit-rate encoding around 5.4Mbs with a low-target around 20 percent and a high target around 80 percent.
 File size of this FLV is a terrifying 185MB so it may take a while for you to download and see it!